shanevanheerden/shanevanheerden.github.io/_pages/about.md

 <br><br>
 My educational background includes a degree in Industrial Engineering from Stellenbosch University, as well as a PhD in Data Science.
 I am currently a Data Scientist at <a href='http://www.luno.com'>Luno</a>, a cryptocurrency exchange, where I use my expertise to lead the development of predictive models that help combat fraudulent activity on the platform.
 <br><br>
 Feel free to browse my thoughts and experiences on all topics related to Data Science and Machine Learning.
-Thank you for stopping by and I hope you enjoy your visit.
+Thank you for stopping by and I hope you enjoy your visit!
 </p>